jrjdavidson/webODM-account-manager/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Clone the repo.
-Install any dependencies (so far only `requests`) Run the script and add any arguments.
+Install any dependencies (so far only `requests`).
+I recommend using uv.
+Run the script and add any arguments.
 For example
 ```
-py addUsers.py src/addUsers.py --admin_username adminuser --csv_file_path "testData/test.csv" --group_name SEE395_2024 --webodm_url "http://132.181.102.65:8000/"
+uv run addUsers.py src/addUsers.py --admin_username adminuser --csv_file_path "testData/test.csv" --group_name SEE395_2024 --webodm_url "http://132.181.102.65:8000/"
 ```